-Aide Credit Prerequisite: None
+Aide Credit

-Students may be given the opportunity to earn credit through work as a student aide.
+Prerequisite: None Students may be given the opportunity to earn credit through work as a student aide.
 These opportunities are not guaranteed and will be considered on a case-by-case basis.
 The following are some of the guidelines that may assist a student in deciding if they would like to serve as an aide:

-- → Students will be able to receive .25 elective credits for each successful semester served. - → Students will receive a Pass or Fail for the class that will not be added to their GPA point value. - → Students may receive up to 1.0 aide credit for their entire high school career (four semesters total). - → In a 90-day semester, students must be performing their aide duties 63 days or 70% of the time. - → Students will have to write a reflection at the end of their experience explaining what they learned.
-We ask that the supervising teacher sign-off on this information. - → Students may be an aide for no credit if they choose to count those hours towards community service.
+- → Students will be able to receive .25 elective credits for each successful semester served. - → Students will receive a Pass or Fail for the class that will not be added to their GPA point value. - → Students may receive up to 1.0 aide credit for their entire high school career (four semesters total). - → In a semester, students must be performing their aide duties 70% of the time. - → Students may be an aide for no credit if they choose to count those hours towards community service.
 This will not count towards the community service requirements for the National Honor Society.